Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Signature Cumulants as Contrast Function

+Similar to how classical cumulants are traditional in linear ICA, cf.\ page \pageref{intext:Comon:CF}, the usage of signature cumulants in our present ICA-context is due to the following observation: Recall that a random vector $Y$ in $\R^d$ has independent components if and only if all of its cross-cumulants vanish, that is iff, in the notation of \eqref{intext:Comon:CF} and for $\ast$ the concatenation of indices,

-Recall that a random vector $Z=(Z^1,\cdots, Z^d)$ in $\R^d$ has independent components if and only if all of its cross-cumulants vanish.
-It was shown in \cite{bonnier2019signature} that signature cumulants generalise this classical relation to a characterisation of statistical independence between stochastic processes.
-This is particularly useful in our context, as it yields a natural and explicitly computable contrast function for path-valued random variables as desired for nonlinear ICA.\\[-0.5em]
+Now in the same way that the expected signature generalises the classical concept of moments, cf.\ Remark \ref{rem:sigcumulants}, it was shown in \cite{bonnier2019signature} that signature cumulants generalise this classical relation \eqref{intext:coords_indep_class} to an algebraic characterisation of statistical independence between [the components of] stochastic processes, cf.\ also Remark \ref{rem:classic_cumulants}.
+This is particularly useful in our context as it yields a natural and explicitly computable contrast function for path-valued random variables (Proposition \ref{prop:sig_cums}) as desired for nonlinear ICA.\\[-0.5em]

+Algebraically, cf.\ Remark \ref{rem:hopf}, the \eqref{def:sigcumulant:eq1}-based extension of the characterisation \eqref{intext:coords_indep_class} to stochastic processes requires us to replace the simple operation $\ast$ of index concatenation by a slightly more involved combinatorial operation on $[d]^\star$.
+This operation is defined next.